MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

 1. Verify that two to four session configurations were created.
 Leave the Windows PowerShell window open.

 ## Exercise 2: Performing one-to-one remoting

+### Scenario 2

+In this exercise, you'll connect to a remote computer and perform maintenance tasks.

+The main tasks for this exercise are:

+1. Connect to the remote computer and install an operating system feature on it.
+1. Test multi-hop remoting.
+1. Observe remoting limitations.

 ### Task 1: Connect to the remote computer and install an operating system feature on it